 Some examples of low potassium juices include apple, cranberry, and grape juices.
-These juices can help keep electrolyte levels balanced and prevent dehydration during physical activity or hot weather conditions.
+These juices can help keep electrolyte levels balanced and prevent dehydration during physical activity (exercise for healthy heart) or hot weather conditions.

 With so many delicious options available, low potassium juices offer plenty of ways to keep your kidneys healthy while still enjoying your favorite drinks!

-In particular, herbal tea, cucumber water, beetroot juice, apple cider vinegar and carrot juice are particularly beneficial for kidney health as they contain antioxidants which help to reduce inflammation:
+In particular, herbal tea, cucumber water, beetroot juice, apple cider vinegar (is apple cider vinegar harmful for kidneys?) and carrot juice are particularly beneficial for kidney health as they contain antioxidants which help to reduce inflammation:

 - Cucumber juice: Cucumbers are high in water content and low in potassium.
 Cucumber juice is also a good source of vitamin K and antioxidants.

-- Cabbage juice: Cabbage is high in vitamins K, C, B6 and B9.
+- Cabbage juice: Cabbage (cabbage recipes for kidney patients) is high in vitamins K, C, B6 and B9.
 Cabbage is also a great source of fiber.

 - Celery juice: Celery is an excellent source of antioxidants, reduces inflammation, and also supports your digestion.

 All these juices provide essential vitamins and minerals that can improve your overall health and well being.

 Enjoying a delicious green smoothie or juice is an easy way to increase your daily intake of essential vitamins and minerals.
 For those with kidney disease, it can be especially beneficial as you may struggle to get enough nutrition through other sources.